guardian/typerighter/README.md

 ## How it works: an overview

-The Typerighter checker service ingests user-defined rules from a `RuleResource`.
-This is a Google sheet, but the interface could be fulfilled from an arbitrary source.
+The Typerighter Rule Manager produces a JSON artefact (stored in S3) which is ingested by the Checker service.
+This artefact represents all the rules in our system, currently including user-defined regex rules, user-defined Language Tool pattern rules (defined as XML) and Language Tool core rules (pre-defined rules from Language Tool).
+Historically, rules were derived from a Google Sheet, rather than the Rule Manager.

 Each rule in the service corresponds to a `Matcher` that receives the document and passes back a list of `RuleMatch`.
 We have the following `Matcher` implementations: